andreafalletti/hyprland-/Screen-Sharing.md

 ## Prereqs

-Make sure you have `pipewire` installed if you don't have it yet.
+Make sure you have `pipewire` and `wireplumber` installed, enabled and running if you don't have them yet.

 Also install `slurp` for monitor selection.